stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ## Pre-flight Check

-HPCloud-PHP has been developed to require PHP 5.3 or later.
+PHP-Client has been developed to require PHP 5.3 or later.
 You are strongly encouraged to also install the CURL PHP extension.
 Many distributions of PHP come with this enabled.
 Sometimes, though, you may need to do something like `apt-get php5-curl` or similar.
 (Don't take